Chung Chang-sup: Work

 In the 1970s he created his Return Series paintings which expanded his exploration of infinity, emptiness, and Korean materials.
-This series was characterized by black ink splotches or bleeds that brought atttention to the edges of hanji paper.
+This series was characterized by black ink splotches or bleeds that brought attention to the edges of hanji paper.
 He studied the techniques and materials of ink painting and applied it to his approach to abstraction.
-For example, he would use ink to make abstract marks on hanji (Korean mulberry paper).
+For example, he would use ink to make abstract marks on hanji.
 The placement of these marking would be atypical such as in Return (1979) where ink is only sparsely dotted along the outer rim of the paper.
-Chung and his other contemporaries, such as Lee Ufan, created a minimalist and meditative aethetic in their pieces which were inspired by the demure white porcelain forms made during the Joseon Era (1932-1910) and inspired by Confucian ideals.
-This connection is most pronounced in Chung’s titles such as “White Porcelain.”
+Chung and his other contemporaries, such as Lee Ufan, created a minimalist and meditative aesthetic in their pieces which were inspired by the demure white porcelain forms made during the Joseon Era (1932–1910) and inspired by Confucian ideals.
+This connection is most pronounced in Chung's titles such as “White Porcelain.”
 The “meditative” aspects of his work were also attributed to his monochromatic palettes that usually featured white, black, and beige.

-In 1980s, Chung’s Tak Series (named after the name of mulberry tree used to make hanji) solidified his trademark use and manipulation of hanji and wet tak paper on canvas.
+In 1980s, Chung's Tak Series (named after the name of mulberry tree used to make hanji) solidified his trademark use and manipulation of hanji and wet tak paper on canvas.
 Tak was a paper material used in architecture such as for screen doors and windows.
 Chung had a childhood encounter with sunlight shining through a tak paper window which later inspired him to highlight the permeable nature of tak on a physical and conceptual level.
-During his artistic process utilizing tak, he noted that, “In battering and kneading tak, I unknowingly put my breath, odour, and finally my soul in to the process, thus becoming a part of the process itself.”
-In 1884 he held his first solo exhibition in Korea.